aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     Likely cause based on the information given by Python:
         You wrote an expression like
             my_function(...) = some value
-        where my_function(...), on the left hand-side of the equal sign, is a function call and not the name of a variable.
+        where my_function(...), on the left-hand side of the equal sign, is a function call and not the name of a variable.